kmaurinjones/llm-randomness-analysis/README.md

 ## Usage

 To replicate the results of this project for yourself, set your OpenAI API key in the `generate_numbers_llms.py` script and run the script.
+A CSV file will be generated in the `data/runs` directory.

+To generate results for local model (I used LM-Studio), run the `generate_numbers_llms_local.py` script and a similar CSV file will be generated in the `data/runs` directory.

 ## Requirements